This website is best viewed in a browser that supports web standards.

 Each year, nearly 48,000 NEW jobs are created in agriculture, leaving nearly a five percent shortage of qualified graduates.
 Many of the jobs in agriculture pay higher than other fields.
 According to the latest survey by the USDA, the employment market for ag grads will stay strong through the turn of the century.
 And you don't have to be raised on a farm to find an exciting career in agriculture.

-The Department of Agriculture at Northwest Missouri State University is one of the finest in the Midwest and offers a well-rounded education to prepare graduates for diverse careers in the world of agriculture.
+The School of Agricultural Sciences at Northwest Missouri State University is one of the finest in the Midwest and offers a well-rounded education to prepare graduates for diverse careers in the world of agriculture.

 At Northwest, you will be able to tailor your education to meet your needs.
 Choose from eight majors to find the area that best fits your interests.
 You can choose to study broad areas of agriculture or focus on a single subject.
 You can prepare for employment in the agri-business complex or lay the foundation for further education.

 Whatever your choice, Northwest offers you the best in course work, career preparation and student involvement.
-The Department of Agriculture is a close-knit community dedicated to helping you succeed.
+The School of Agricultural Sciences is a close-knit community dedicated to helping you succeed.
 Take a look and find where you fit in the picture.

 Agriculture reaches far beyond the farm.
 It not only includes production agriculture but all of the food and fiber system, processing, support services, transportation systems, public relations and much more.
 Don't forget the demand for non-food uses for ag products, such as environmentally friendly biodegradable products.
 All of this means new jobs.